learn-co-curriculum/react-hooks-redux-create-store/README.md

 store.dispatch({ type: '@@INIT' });
 ```

-So we have this object called a store which stores all of our application's
+So we have this object called a store which contains of our application's
 state.
 Right now we can dispatch actions that modify that state, but we need
 some way to retrieve data from the store.
 To do this, our store should respond
-to one other method, which is `getState`.
-This method simply returns the state.
+to one other method, `getState`.
+This method simply returns the state, which we can use elsewhere in our application.
-It's our mechanism to allow the rest of the application to read the state, but
-still only change the state by calling `dispatch`.

 ```javascript
 function createStore() {